Small Business HQ

 10. Lacking Integration with Your Existing IT Infrastructure

-Not every CRM tool integrates with your existing technology infrastructure.
+Not every CRM tool integrates with your existing systems.
 And this can be a huge challenge for your sales and marketing departments.

 For example, suppose that your new CRM tool doesn’t integrate with your accounting software.
 In this case, you will have to either introduce new software to work with CRM and the accounting system or manually enter the data.